Juicy-J02/startup/conflictTest.md

-Straight up testing it, and by it, hehe, lets just say... my program
+Straight up testing it, and by it, hehe, lets just say... my program.
+Yeah we're still updating.